awesto/cookiecutter-django-shop/docs/project-generation-options.rst

 use_whitenoise:
     Indicates whether the project should be configured to use WhiteNoise_.

-use_heroku:
-    Indicates whether the project should be configured so as to be deployable to Heroku_.

 use_travisci:
     Indicates whether the project should be configured to use `Travis CI`_.